sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/3_busco.md

 Now we can fetch some genome data that we wish to assess.
 We will work on a small genome so that it does not take too long to run the analyses, hence I have chosen _Saccharomyces jurei_, a newly discovered fungal species with a small genome of 12 Mbps (GenBank assembly GCA_900290405.1) that can be found on the [NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_900290405.1/).

-The summary statistics are already provided by the NCBI, but not the BUSCO evaluations
+The summary statistics are already provided by the NCBI, but not the BUSCO evaluations:

 <figure>
   <img src="../../../assets/images/day2/session1/asmb_stats1.jpg" align="center" width=250/>